Nnaemeka10/random/README.md

 # MY FIRST GITHUB CODE
-just a random code to run on your web browser
+Just a random code to run on your web browser